 As Google says, they want “to encourage consumers to explore your store before they even arrive.”
 And we agree!

 With all of the major changes to Google Ads, marketers want to be able to see the full scope of the success of their efforts, including how their ads are impacting in-store sales.
 Thankfully Google has accounted for this and is able to measure in-store conversions, which will help local businesses monitor the success of their ads.
 This is completely in-line with what users are already accustomed to with their GPS “sharing location” technology.
 It will eliminate guess work for marketers when they are gauging the success of their ads.
 Google uses phone location history to see if users go to your store after clicking on your ad.

 5. New Bidding Formats

-These are the 5 biggest updates for AdWords from this year’s Google Performance Summit.
+These are the 5 biggest updates for Google Ads from this year’s Google Performance Summit.
 It’s up to you now to put them to good use.

 Since Google has 2 trillion searches per year, there will always be opportunities for online marketers to build and improve their businesses.
 If you want help with your online marketing, Wakefly has 12+ years’ experience with SEO, PPC, and a deep understanding of Google’s algorithmic updates.
 Contact us today to improve your online traffic.